zkcilef/juice-shop-ghas-workshop/_labs/lab8-ec.md

 Your assignment here is to implement a secret scanning custom pattern.
 You can start under the **Settings** --> **Code Security and Analysis** page.

 If you are looking for an example of what to search for, we suggest creating a pattern for finding a credit card!
-Mickey may or may not have accidentally committed his credit card to the repository and we need to alert on this.
+Mickey may or may not have accidentally committed customer credit card numbers to the repository and we need to alert on this.

 Create a pattern, run a dry-run, and hopefully you find the pattern!
 If so, save the custom secret scanning pattern to implement.